 (1) Service.
 Immediately upon the entry of an order or judgment the chancery court clerk shall provide and serve a copy thereof to every party who is not in default for failure to appear.
 The chancery court clerk shall record the date of service and the parties served in the docket.

-Service by the chancery court clerk may be accomplished by mail or electronic means, including through the use of the electronic filing system.
+Service by the chancery court clerk may be accomplished by mail or electronic means.
 The chancery court clerk shall provide envelopes and postage for the mailings.
 Any party may in addition serve a notice of such entry in the manner provided in Rule 5(b) for the service of papers.